-Originally, the SW method was introduced to alleviate the problems encountered in sampling from Ising Models close to their critical temperature [261].
+Originally, the SW method was introduced to alleviate the problems encountered in sampling from Ising Models close to their critical temperature[268].
 At this point large islands of same-state variables form so that strong correlations appear in the distribution - the scenario under which, for example, Gibbs sampling is not well suited.
-The method has been generalised [84] to other models, although here we outline the procedure for the Ising model only, referring the reader to more specialised text for the extensions [36].
-See also [193] for the use of auxiliary variables in perfect sampling.
+The method has been generalised to other models[88], although here we outline the procedure for the Ising model only, referring the reader to more specialised text for the extensions [37].
+See also [198] for the use of auxiliary variables in perfect sampling.

-The Ising model with no external fields is defined on variables $x = (x_1, \dots, x_n), x_i \in \{0, 1\}$ takes the form which means that this is a pairwise Markov network with a potential contribution e^{β} if neighbouring nodes i and j are in the same state, and a contribution 1 otherwise.
+The Ising model with no external fields is defined on variables $x = (x_1, \ldots, x_n), x_i \in \{0, 1\}$ and takes the form which means that this is a pairwise Markov network with a potential contribution e^{β} if neighbouring nodes i and j on a square lattice are in the same state, and a contribution 1 otherwise.
 We assume that $\beta > 0$ which encourages neighbours to be in the same state.
 The lattice based neighbourhood structure makes this difficult to sample from, and especially when $\beta \approx 0.9$ which encourages large scale islands of same-state variables to form.